 Volunteers Around the World (VAW) is always looking for new Team Leaders to form and prepare a team of student volunteers during the school year.
-The team will travel to Cambodia, the Dominican Republic, Guatemala, Panama, Peru or Vietnam during the winter, spring and/or summer and participate in the operation of mobile medical clinics in underserved communities.
+The team will travel to Cambodia, the Dominican Republic, Guatemala, Panama, Peru or Vietnam during the winter, spring and/or summer and participate in the operation of mobile clinics and/or sustainable development projects in underserved communities.

 The Team Leader will have a number of responsibilities throughout the year, such as: forming a team of student volunteers, establishing a board of student directors for the club, developing a relationship with a faculty mentor on campus, establishing VAW as an official club and/or class, attending regular phone meetings with the staff and other team leaders of VAW, and fundraising with their team.
 The board of student directors should be formed so that the club maintains its presence on campus even after the founding team leader has graduated.
 It is assumed that the team leader will travel with their team to one of the countries.
 VAW expects the team leader to dedicate 3-4 hours minimum per week to the club.

 VAW – Medical Outreach provides volunteers with an opportunity to perform a week of medical outreach clinics with a trusted staff of doctors and site coordinators.
 During these clinics, our volunteers get exposure to medicine through hands-on experience taking patients’ vitals, assisting with medication distribution, learning basic pharmacology, communicating with patients and shadowing doctors during consultations and procedures.
 All volunteer activities are under the direct supervision of a licensed physician.
 It is a truly unique experience that allows you to work in a clinical setting while being immersed in a foreign culture.